ArmDeveloperEcosystem/kubearchinspect/README.md

 aws eks update-kubeconfig --region <region> --name <cluster_name>
 ```

+If multiple clusters are configured in the `kubeconfig`, the tool will use the default context unless specified using `--kube-context` flag.

 #### Registry Authentication

 **Registry credentials** (`~/.docker/config.json` or `$XDG_RUNTIME_DIR/containers/auth.json`)
-Required for accessing private container registries.
+Required only for accessing **private container registries**.

+> Many organisations and teams use private registries to store their container images for security, compliance, or version control.
+> These images are not publicly accessible and require authentication.

 The tool relies on `containers/image`, which uses the same credential configuration as:

 - [`docker login`](https://docs.docker.com/reference/cli/docker/login/)
 - [`podman login`](https://docs.podman.io/en/latest/markdown/podman-login.1.html)